jonelo/jacksum-for-linux/docs/readme.txt

 Description
 -----------
-Jacksum File Browser Integration for GNU/Linux and Unix Operating Systems v2.10.0 (Aug 22, 2026) Copyright (C) 2006-2026 Dipl.-Inf.
+Jacksum File Browser Integration for GNU/Linux and Unix Operating Systems v2.11.0 (Sep 10, 2026) Copyright (C) 2006-2026 Dipl.-Inf.
 (FH) Johann N. Loefflmann

 This program is free software; you can redistribute it and/or modify